 The second “D” is delegation.
 You can choose to delegate some of the important items on your list to someone else.
 Choose delegation when you know that someone else can effectively complete these tasks as well or better than you can.
 Know your strengths and surround yourself with people who are strong in your weaker areas; then delegate.

 The last “D” you can choose for an item on your list is to dump it.
 This choice is appropriate for items that may be reappearing continuously, are not being completed, and don’t seem to matter.
-They may be tasks that you are doing because “it’s always been done that way”.
-So here is where you ask yourself “Is there a better way?” and if so, then it is wise that you use it.
-There are some tasks that if you stop doing, no one will notice and there will be no difference.
+They may be tasks that you are doing because “it’s always been done that way.”
+So here is where you ask yourself, “Is there a better way?” and if so, then it is wise that you use it.
+If you stop doing, no one will notice some tasks, and there will be no difference.
 Dumping some of your tasks may surprisingly free up some of your valuable time.

 So to sum this all up, the not-so-secret keys to handling your to-do list are: keep your goals and objectives in mind, be effective vs. efficient, set up systems that work for you, do complete work, and get rid of time and energy drains.
 Take time at the end of each day to review your accomplishments and see if you are closer to your goals.